 - Lack of documentation is a major red flag and can lead to significant financial and health risks.

-10. Sleep RequirementsParrots require 15–17 hours of uninterrupted, covered darkness each night to regulate hormones and behavior.
+10. Sleep RequirementsParrots require 13-15 hours of uninterrupted, BLACKOUT, covered, QUIET, darkness each night to regulate hormones and behavior.
 Consistent sleep schedules are essential for a healthy, well-adjusted bird.
+(Sometimes 17 hours of covered, blackout, quiet darkness is required in the springtime when hormones kick in!)

 11. Water QualityProvide only filtered, reverse osmosis (RO), or high-quality bottled water.
-Tap water may contain harmful contaminants.
+Tap and well water may contain harmful contaminants.
+Since we don’t have pure Amazonian rainforest water, please make sure you have the high quality.
+An RO system is truly ideal, and toucans can only have distilled.

 - A variety of perches (preferably natural)